Oculofaciocardiodental Syndrome Overview

 OFCD syndrome is inherited in an X-linked dominant pattern.
 The BCOR gene is located on the X chromosome, which is one of the two sex chromosomes.
 In females (who have two X chromosomes), a variant in one of the two copies of the gene in each cell is sufficient to cause the disorder.
 As a result, some cells produce a normal amount of BCL6 corepressor protein and other cells produce none, leading to about half the normal amount of protein.

-Cheng Her is a primary care provider, practicing in Family Medicine in La Crosse, Wisconsin.
-Dr. Her is rated as an Experienced provider by MediFind in the treatment of Oculofaciocardiodental Syndrome.
-His top areas of expertise are Cerebral Palsy, Char Syndrome, Vici Syndrome, and Cohen Syndrome.
+.
+Dr. Russi is rated as an Advanced provider by MediFind in the treatment of Oculofaciocardiodental Syndrome.
+His top areas of expertise are Increased Head Circumference, Ehlers-Danlos Syndrome (EDS), Chromosome 8p Deletion, and Chromosome 6q Duplication.

 Aurora Family Medicine

 Philip Goolsby is a primary care provider, practicing in Family Medicine in Green Bay, Wisconsin.
-Dr. Goolsby is rated as an Experienced provider by MediFind in the treatment of Oculofaciocardiodental Syndrome.
-His top areas of expertise are Monoclonal Gammopathy of Undetermined Significance (MGUS), Schnitzler Syndrome, Movement Disorders, and Parkinson's Disease.
+Dr. Goolsby has been practicing medicine for over 44 years and is rated as an Experienced provider by MediFind in the treatment of Oculofaciocardiodental Syndrome.
+His top areas of expertise are Schnitzler Syndrome, Monoclonal Gammopathy of Undetermined Significance (MGUS), Movement Disorders, and Parkinson's Disease.

 Published Date: November 18, 2024